Long Term Effects of Narcotics Abuse

 Prevent Long-Term Risks by Entering Rehab

-Though many people are able to quit using narcotics on their own, others may find that they need the support from a professional addiction treatment program.
-Long-term narcotics abuse can cause significant physical and psychological harm, but entering a rehab program can help prevent these consequences.
-Narcotics addiction treatment occurs on an inpatient or outpatient basis and often includes various therapies and interventions, such as:
+Though many people quit using narcotics on their own, others need support from a professional addiction treatment program.
+Long-term narcotics abuse can cause significant physical and psychological harm but entering a rehab program can prevent these consequences.
+Narcotics addiction treatment occurs on an inpatient or outpatient basis and includes various therapies and interventions, such as:

 • Group counseling